salvir1/COVID-19-outbreak-data-analysis/README.md

 ### Normalization of the data improves it

-Returning to the original four charts, one small but important detail to note is that normalizing data can make for better comparisons.
+Returning to the original four charts, one small but important detail to note is that normalizing the data makes for better comparisons.
 The chart of *total cases diagnosed per day* isn't as clean of an indicator of an outbreak.
+Why call this detail out?
+Because the *total cases diagnosed per day* number is very frequently mentioned in the press, but it has potential to be misleading.
+(Total cases diagnosed per day is often *the first* statistic cited by the press, regardless of how much the availability of testing has changed and continues to change.)

 In this graph, the trendline of total cases diagnosed in the *no outbreak* group rose almost as much as the trendline for the *summer outbreak* group.
-All trendlines rose heading into the fall even though the outbreak for the *fall outbreak* group has thus far been more severe.
+Yet the *death rate*, which is the measure that matters the most, did not increase correspondingly in the *no outbreak* group.
+All trendlines rose heading into the fall even though the outbreak (death rate) for the *fall outbreak* group has thus far been more severe.
 The normalization that occurs in the *case rate* chart more accurately sorts out the true signal.

 ### We learned from the traumatic events of the spring how to reduce adverse outcomes

 It's informative to compare the peaks in the trendlines between the *death rate* and the *case rate* charts.
 As one would expect, the peaks of the case rate trendlines happen earlier than the peaks of the death rate trendlines.
 What is less expected is the differences in their relative sizes.
 Fortunately, the peak of the summer outbreak death rate was less than half the size as that of the spring outbreak.
-The corresponding case rate peak was almost twice as large for the summer outbreak as it was for the spring outbreak.
 A likely explanation for some of the difference in death rates is that the medical community learned how to take better care of COVID patients over time.
 It's also likely that people who were most at risk to adverse outcomes from COVID were infected at lower rates in those places that experienced a summer outbreak than they were in locations that experienced a spring outbreak.
 It could be that we learned how to take better care of COVID patients and also improved our ability to keep the most vulnerable of us from getting infected with COVID in the first place.

+It's also worthwhile noting that the corresponding case rate peak was almost twice as large for the summer outbreak as it was for the spring outbreak.
+This is clearly due to testing availability.

 ### Should we be looking more keenly at infection rates of COVID in people with high contact rates?